sampsyo/cs6120/content/blog/2025-5-13-superopt/index.md

 <!--TODO: Then explain our contributions
-1) Integration of good_lp library into egg, enabling the use of a wider range of extraction techniques
+1) Correct formulation of a cost model for area-optimization of ASIC designs for use in ILP extraction
-2) Comparison of different ILP solvers and greedy extraction for superoptimization of RTL designs using a standard cell library -- TODO (what standard cell library?)
+2) Comparison of greedy and ILP extraction for superoptimization of RTL targetting both FPGAs and ASICs -->
--->
 ###